polarfire-soc/hart-software-services/README.md

     $ sudo apt install python3-tk

-For building on Linux from the command line you must configure the path appropriately, e.g.:
+For building on Linux from the command line you must configure the path appropriately.
+For example:

     $ export PATH=$PATH:$HOME/Microchip/SoftConsole-v2021.3/python/bin:$HOME/Microchip/SoftConsole-v2021.3/riscv-unknown-elf-gcc/bin